s-marchenko/postgresql-go/code/README.md

 export DBPASS= "Your DB Password"

-echo export DBNAME = "Your DB Name"
+export DBNAME= "Your DB Name"

 #### Additional info

 You can check the server where the application runs on using http:/yourIP/server endpoint

+#### Download and install

+curl -L https://github.com/s-marchenko/postgresql-go/releases/download/v1.0.0/website_linux_amd64 --output postgresql chmod 775 postgresql